-However, there can also be a few situations where the certificate of the website is legit and running fine but you’re still getting the error.
-If that’s the case, especially if you get the same error across all websites you try to visit, or are visiting to some websites that you are sure they can be trusted, here’s what you can do to fix the issue.
+However, there can also be a few situations where the certificate of the website is legitimate and running fine but you’re still getting the error.
+If that’s the case, especially if you get the same error across all websites you try to visit, or are visiting some websites that you are sure can be trusted, here’s what you can do to fix the issue.

 Check the date & time

-Incorrectly set date and time is one of the most common reason to SSL and certificate error when you visit to any HTTPS website.
-This is because when your browser tries to read the certificate to decide if it’s safe to visit the secured page.
-It will first check on its date to see if it matches your local date and time.
+ncorrectly set date and time on your Windows PC are one of the most common reasons for SSL and certificate errors when you visit any HTTPS website.
+This is because when your browser tries to read the certificate to decide if it’s safe to visit the secured page, it will first check on its date to see if it matches your local date and time.
 If it doesn’t, it will show a certificate error such as This site is not secure error code DLG_FLAGS_INVALID_CA DLG_FLAGS_SEC_CERT_CN_INVALID error.

 To check your date and time, in Windows 11/10, right-click on the date and time on your taskbar.
 Select Adjust Date/Time.
 Enable the set time automatically option to allow Windows to automatically sync your time with Microsoft server so that your PC will always show the most precise time.

 Clear your browser’s cache

-Another reason that the error code DLG_FLAGS_INVALID_CA would show up is when your browser is trying to load a cached version of the webpage instead of reloading the updated version of it when there has been changes.
+Another reason that the error code DLG_FLAGS_INVALID_CA would show up is when your browser is trying to load a cached version of the webpage instead of reloading the updated version of it when there have been changes.
 For example, if the website has already renewed its certificate but your browser is still showing the older version of the website because of an existing cache on your browser, you will likely still see the error.

 As for Microsoft Edge, go to Settings, then Choose what to clear.
 For Firefox, click on Options, then clear cookies and cache.

-After clearing your browser cache, retry visiting to the problem website again.
+After clearing your browser cache, retry visiting the problematic website again.